kush1Bansal/kush1Bansal/README.md

 I am Kushagra ✨ <br>
 I am an undergraduate student majoring in Mathematics who loves to take on challenging problems.
-I am passioanate about solving problems through code and learn more about new technologies.
-Currently, I am practising python and also learning about the cool stuff there is which includes Machine learning, Deep learning and Data Science!
+Love conjuring up vars and functions to amazing products.
+Passionate about Mathematics, Physics, Football!!

 I love to connect and collaborate with new people.